 What Is the Greatest Common Factor?
-A Step-by-Step Guide
+A Complete Overview

 Mar 6, 2025 | South Westminster

-Whether you're just starting to learn about the greatest common factor, getting ready for a standardized exam, or looking to get ahead in your math class, this guide is for you.
+Whether you're just starting to learn about the greatest common factor, getting ready for a test, or looking to get ahead in your math class, this guide is for you.

-A factor is a number that divides another number evenly without leaving a remainder.
-Or, in other words, it's a number that can be multiplied with another to get a specific product.
+A factor is a whole number that divides another number evenly without leaving a remainder.
+Let’s put it another way, it's a number that multiplies by another number to get a specific product

 That means the factors of 15 are 1, 3, 5, and 15.